-- A personal Home/School Diary to provide the day-to-day flow of information between school and parents.
-For older students this mostly communicates homework or reading tasks.
+- providing a personal Home/School Diary for some pupils.
+This helps the day-to-day flow of information between school and parents.
+For older students the diary mostly communicates homework or reading tasks.

-Progress reports are sent home at the end of the Autumn term with a detailed Annual Report completed at the end of the summer term.
+Progress reports: a detailed Annual Report is compiled and sent to parents or carers at the end of the summer term.

-For our pupils who do not have a Statement of SEN or EHC Plan, a review and discussion of progress is arranged at a mutually convenient time during the school year.
+For our pupils who do not have an EHC Plan, a review and discussion of progress is arranged at a mutually convenient time during the school year.

-In addition to the website, the school newsletters are a colourful insight into the events and activities of school life.
+In addition to the information on our website, school newsletters are a colourful insight into the events and activities of school life.